NERSC/spack-infrastructure/docs/spack_training.rst

     ==> [2022-08-04-09:44:27.241199] Package directory variable prefix: GCC ==> [2022-08-04-09:44:27.316093] 	BLACKLISTED_AS_IMPLICIT : cuda@11.5.0%gcc@11.2.0~allow-unsupported-compilers~dev arch=cray-sles15-zen3/puekfe3

-Spack will generate the modulefiles in the root of spack project in the following directory
+Spack will generate the modulefiles in the following directory:

+..
+COMMENT: I am not sure of the meaning before

 .. code-block:: console